xavierlefevre/shared-react-components-example/readme.md

-# Shared components ⚙️
+# ⚙ Shared Components

-**Discover how we organised our project of shared React components!**
+## 🔍 Discover how we organised our project of shared React components!

+If your objective is to share any size of components between several web applications, **you are in the right place**.

-> In this repository you will find a working example of a mono-repo of React components libraries.
+> In this repository you will find a working example of a mono-repository of React components libraries.
 >
-> "Shared components" purpose is to share any size of components between apps.
+> We hope to give you detailed tips to make you accelerate if you are working on a similar project.
 >
-> We want to give enough tips to reassure you in making a similar choice for your company, if needs be.

-*You can copy paste and reuse this project as is, if you'd like*
+> You can also copy paste this project entirely to reuse it as is.

 ## Key learnings!

-### **1. Have a mono-repository**
+### **1. 🧐 Use a mono-repository**

 Split your responsibilities and domains in different packages, but have them all in one place for a smoother developer experience.
+We use [Lerna](https://github.com/lerna/lerna) for managing our mono-repo.

-### **2. Design your components following "Atomic Design"**
+### **2. ⚛️ Follow "Atomic Design" principles**

 An atom is a very small dumb and highly reusable component, while an organism is a full grown one-page business connected feature.
+It all comes from [Brad Frost Atomic Design principles](http://bradfrost.com/blog/post/atomic-web-design/).
+Find [here](documentation/technical-standards/architecture.md) our own implementation.

-### **3. Centralise your components in one Showroom: Storybook**
+### **3. 🎪 Display it all in one Showroom: Storybook**

 We use Storybook to develop and showcase our components!
-One central and unbiased place, forcing to thing reusability.
+One central and unbiased place, forcing any contributor to always think reusability.
+To try it, [install the project](documentation/how-to-use/1-installation.md) and run `yarn start`.

-### **4. Beware breaking changes**
+### **4. 🔨 Beware breaking changes**

-Use automatic versionning, changelogs and type systems to prevent messy bugs because of not anticipated breaking changes.
+Use automatic versionning, changelogs and type systems to prevent messy bugs because of unanticipated breaking changes.

-### **5. Define your customisation strategy**
+### **5. 💄 Define your customisation strategy**

 We used Styled Components themes and an additionnal service of ours to define how our components can be customised.
+[Find here more details](documentation/development/how-to-style-a-component.md).

-### **6. Make your packages light**
+### **6. 🌬 Make your packages light**

 With Tree Shaking, your users will just bundle what they need.
+You can find out how we did it by looking at the atoms package: its [package.json](packages/atoms/package.json), [babel.config.js](packages/atoms/babel.config.js) and [deployAssets.sh](packages/atoms/deployAssets.sh).

-### **7. Control what components or features might enter your project**
+### **7. 👮‍ Control what components and features enter the repo**

 Developing on "Shared components" is heavier than on a normal project, hence taking the decision to create a new component should be well thought.
 We recommend to plan at least 3 reuses of the component to make it worthwile.
+Here is [our decision tree](documentation/how-to-contribute/1-decision-making.md) to help us make that decision.

-### **8. Our feature branch Git flow**
+### **8. 🛣 Define a strict feature branch Git flow**

-All feature branches start from Master.
+For us, all feature branches start from Master.
 PRs are first merged on Develop.
 Then on Master.
-Every time, we merge Master in Develop to keep them aligned.
+Regularly, we automatically merge Master in Develop to keep them aligned.

-### **9. Regularly update your dependencies**
+### **9. 🧹 Regularly update your dependencies**

 More than any other project, "Shared components" has to be aligned with the latest standards, as new projects might launch and need to be compatible with it.

-### **10. Dedicate a core team**
+### **10. 👩‍💻👨‍💻 Dedicate a core team**

 Just as an open source project, have a dedicated tech/business team focused on making "Shared components" a success

-### **11. Ease the Yarn Link pain**
+### **11. 🔗 Ease the Yarn Link pain**

-If you want to locally test your component on your host project, you'll have to use "Yarn Link", we learned how to compose with it.
+If you want to locally test your component on your host project, you'll have to use "Yarn Link", we learned how [to deal with it](documentation/how-to-contribute/4.1-yarn-link.md).

+## Project Documentation

+> The full project documentation is [here](project-documentation.md)

+If you want to launch Storybook locally, go through the [installation steps](documentation/how-to-contribute/2-getting-started.md)

-## Our stack
+## Our Stack
-*Lerna, React, Storybook, ...*

 ![stack flow](documentation/presentation/stack-flow.png)
 ![stack list](documentation/presentation/stack-list.png)

 ## Contributors

-*TBD*
+_To finish_

+- Aurélien Le Masson
+- Michel Parreno
+- Hugo Lime
+- Justine Mignot
+- Surya Ambrose
+- Ivan Poiraudeau
+- Xavier Lefèvre